vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 At around 9:10 AM, I needed to pass stool again.

+I had my first meal of the day around 11:45 AM; I had the usual rice and vegan probiotic yogurts, and a little bit of tortilla, peas, and the potato-based mixed vegetables to test the waters with those.
+I then worked till about 4 PM (with breaks in between where I did my accumulated dishes), and then had my second and last meal of the day till about 5 PM.
+After that, I worked again.

+In the evening, around 8:45 PM, shortly before I was about to shut down, I had another incident of watery flatulence.
+This was less pronounced than the one that had happened on Sunday, and I didn't even realize until a little later that this had been an incident of watery flatulence.

+I initially tried going to sleep at 9:30 PM directly, but it was rather hot this evening so at 10 PM I ended up having a bath and then properly went to sleep at around 10:30 PM.

+## Update on 2023-07-14

+I got up at around 9:15 AM, feeling well-rested.
+Unlike many of the recent days, I did not have a fitful sleep.
+After getting up I passed stool; once again, this was watery.

 ## Random investigation notes related to 2023-07-10 / 2023-07-11 incident

 [Clindamycin